 Elderly patients are more likely to have decreased renal function.
-Because metformin is contraindicated in patients with renal impairment, carefully monitor renal function in the elderly and use KAZANO with caution as age increases [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Monitor renal function in the elderly more frequently [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

-Of the total number of patients (N=8507) in clinical safety and efficacy studies treated with alogliptin, 2064 (24.3%) patients were 65 years and older and 341 (4%) patients were 75 years and older.
+Of the total number of patients (N=9052) in clinical safety and efficacy studies treated with alogliptin, 2257 (24.9%) patients were 65 years and older and 386 (4.3%) patients were 75 years and older.
 No overall differences in safety or effectiveness were observed between patients 65 years and over and younger patients.